Varad2305/Time-Series-Anomaly-Detection/README.md

 ## Comparison of the proposed model with existing and previous state-of-the-art models
-1. On the basis of F-Score:
+1. On the basis of average F-Score:

 |         Dataset         | Our Model | DeepAnT |   WG  | AdVec | Skyline | NumentaTM | Numenta | KNN CAD | HTM Java |
 |:-----------------------:|:---------:|:-------:|:-----:|:-----:|:-------:|:---------:|:-------:|:-------:|:--------:|